Co Parenting With Different Religions: Everything You Need to Know

 Elspeth & Peter FamCA 1385 (21 December 2006)

-The views an older child expresses about their own upbringing and to which religion they wish to belong may well be taken into consideration by the court.
+The views an older child expresses about their upbringing and to which religion they wish to belong may well be considered by the court.

 In 2006, the judgement Elspeth & Peter was heard by the Family Court of Australia at Hobart.